|Short for "Internet Service Provider" - any company that provides internet to a user or agency.|

 - Antenna Bandwidth - The range of frequencies over which antenna operates satisfactorily.
 The difference between highest and lowest frequency points is referred as antenna bandwidth.

 - Antenna Efficiency - The ratio of power radiated or power dissipated in the antenna structure to the power input to the antenna.
-Higher antenna efficiency means good amount of power is radiated into the space and less is the power losses within antenna.
+Higher antenna efficiency means more power is radiated into three dimensional space and less is lost within antenna.

 - Antenna Wavelength - If wavelength is the distance a radio frequency wave travels during one cycle period, the antenna wavelength is the size of the antenna based on the wavelength.
 The longer the wavelength, the longer the antenna.